Luke 19

 Jesus responded, “If anyone is thirsty, let him come to Me and drink.
 He who believes in Me, as the Scripture said, ‘From his innermost being will flow rivers of living water.'”
 (John 7:37-38)

 Zacchaeus replied, “Lord, I believe; (John 9:38) with all my heart, I take refuge in Your mercy.
-Furthermore, I am done living my life in bondage to sin.
+Furthermore, I am done with my sinful lifestyle.
 Today, I take half of my assets and give them for the relief of the poor.
 Everyone whom I have defrauded, I restore fourfold.”
 (Exodus 22:1-4; Leviticus 6:1-6)

 Comments: